luca-farinola/rnaseq_nextflow_pipeline_test/README.md

 ### Additional flags

-if you want to check adapters before moving on to trimming
+if you want to check adapters before moving on and decide wether to trim or not
 - `--onlyqc`
 - `--trim`